 The mechanics, requirements, and rights involved in these different types of bankruptcy cases vary drastically and how they may apply to a particular case can also vary greatly depending on the particular circumstances and parties involved in a case.

 Chapter 7, is the most frequently filed bankruptcy case because it “discharges” or eliminates debt.
 However Chapter 7 is not available for everyone since it has criteria which determine whether a client can and/or should file a case under Chapter 7.
 The main criteria is the income level of the client as determined by family size (or the number of dependents in a household), when compared to the median income for a family of that size in New York State.
 Means testing is designed to determine if a client above the median income for their household size in the State of New York qualifies to file a case based upon their necessary expenses as determined by their actual provable spending as capped by certain IRS standards used in such testing.
 The test looks at a client’s income, deductions and necessary expenses in the 6 months prior to filing the bankruptcy case.
-To qualify for Chapter 7 it is necessary to have negative disposable income under the means test.
-If a client has positive disposable income according to such test, they can still qualify for Chapter 13 relief, and perhaps pay a relatively small percentage of their debt over a 5 year plan, but they may not file for Chapter 7 at that time.
+To qualify for Chapter 7 it is necessary to have negative disposable income under the means test AND a negative budget when one looks at the clients actual spending in terms of net income minus regular expenses (not accounting for payments on debts the bankruptcy case would discharge).
+If a client has positive disposable income according to the means test OR the budget test, they can still qualify for Chapter 13 relief, and perhaps pay a relatively small percentage of their debt over a 5 year plan, but they may not file for Chapter 7 at that time.
 Besides official, statutory limitations on the income level, Chapter 7 has other non-official limitations in terms of the equity in the client’s assets.
 While such equity is potentially protected by liens and exemptions, if there is a large amount of unprotected equity in a client’s assets, the client’s assets could potentially be at risk for a sale by the Chapter 7 trustee.
 Therefore, a client may not want to file under Chapter 7 if there is a large, exposed amount of equity in a potential asset.

-Unlike Chapter 7, Chapter 13 is much more open to persons filing and does not have an official income or an unofficial asset value limitation.
+Unlike Chapter 7, Chapter 13 and Chapter 11 are much more open to persons filing and do not have an official income or an unofficial asset/equity value limitation.
 Chapter 13, allows an individual with positive disposable income and/or with equity in their assets to obtain bankruptcy relief under a 5 year Chapter 13 plan where the debt or a portion of the debt is paid without additional interest or charges by the creditor.
-However, Chapter 13 has a limitation on the amount of secured debt (which cannot exceed $1.08 million), and unsecured debt (which cannot exceed $360,000.); however because such limitations are very high, they usually only affect persons investing in real estate, or in business, or who have unusually high mortgages.
-Persons affected by the debt limits of Chapter 13 case, can file in Chapter 11, which is designed to accommodate larger debt loads, for larger cases, usually filed by businesses.
+However, Chapter 13 has a limitation on the amount of secured debt (which cannot exceed $1.257, 850 million, as of April, 2019), and unsecured debt (which cannot exceed $419,275. as of April 2019); however because such limitations are high, they usually only affect persons investing in real estate, or in business, or who have unusually high mortgages.
+Persons affected by the debt limits of Chapter 13 case, can file in Chapter 11, which is designed to accommodate larger debt loads, and are usually filed by businesses or individuals with larger amounts of debt.
+Corporations, even if they have a small amount of debt, can not file in Chapter 13 which is reserved for individuals; corporations can only file in Chapter 7, to liquidate debt, or Chapter 11 to reorganize debt.
+Chapter 11 is much less structured than Chapter 13 and can deal with different business reorganizations in very different ways.
+The recent addition of Subchapter v to Chapter 11, for small businesses, allows Chapter 11 cases for small corporations to proceed more efficiently, affordably and quickly with provisions that are geared to having a reorganization option for small businesses corporations that are in between those of the traditional Chapter 11 case and a Chapter 13.

 Deciding which chapter of the bankruptcy code to use can in some cases require careful strategy with a bankruptcy attorney.
-Call us for a free consultation.
+Please call us for a free consultation.

 Persons and businesses contemplating filing for bankruptcy protection are often undergoing serious financial problems that have already, or will shortly in the future, appear on their credit reports.
 While a bankruptcy filing would also appear on a person’s credit report, the bankruptcy filing has the advantage of dealing with and potentially solving some of the financial problems inherent in the situation.
 Therefore, after a bankruptcy filing, a person is often better situated to repay new creditors and in time can be a better credit risk than they were prior to the bankruptcy filing.